missing-semicolon/sql-demo/README.md

 # sql-demo

-This is a demo featuring SQL code
+This is a demo featuring SQL code.
+In addition, it is a demonstration of the **markdown** style capabilities.